Originally published April, 2000. Republished April 20, 2011.

 But we also know that the Bar or Bat Mitzvah event brings families into focus, highlighting joys and sorrows, those who attend and those who are absent, those who feel "comfortable" in the service and those who don't.
 Attending to family needs, from hotel rooms to place cards, can enter the foreground, often overshadowing the message and the meaning of the simcha (celebration).

 There are two sets of people to consider, the immediate family and the guests (everyone else).
 The immediate family, including parents of the Bar or Bat Mitzvah should, wherever possible, have special roles in the service.
-First, find out what parts non-Jews can play in your synagogue.
+First, find out what parts people of other faiths can play in your synagogue.
 Remember, every synagogue is different, even within a particular Jewish movement or denomination (Reform, Conservative, Reconstructionist...).
-For example, in many Reconstructionist congregations, non-Jews can take non-speaking parts, like opening the ark or wrapping the Torah, or can lead English readings, but may not lead the congregation in the Torah blessings or other prayers that assume a commitment to Judaism.
+For example, in many Reconstructionist congregations, people who are not Jewish can take non-speaking parts, like opening the ark or wrapping the Torah, or can lead English readings, but may not lead the congregation in the Torah blessings or other prayers that assume a commitment to Judaism.

-Most Bar or Bat Mitzvah services today will have non-Jews as guests.
-In an intermarried family, many of the non-Jewish guests will undoubtedly be close family.
+Most Bar or Bat Mitzvah services today will have people of different faiths as guests.
+In an intermarried family, many of the guests who aren't Jewish will undoubtedly be close family.
 Here are a few ideas for trying to help them — with the understanding that different people will respond to your efforts in different ways.

-- Give out as much information as you can to non-Jews who attend.
+- Give out as much information as you can to people of different faiths who attend.
 You can explain the service, the Shabbat and prayer customs, including the kippah (yarmulke) and tallit (prayer shawl), standing and sitting.
 Find out the customs of your synagogue that might not be obvious to someone who is not Jewish, such as not taking photographs or writing in the synagogue.
-Ask the rabbi if the synagogue has a booklet with explanations.
-Jeffrey Salkin's bestseller, Putting God on the Guest List, contains an explanation of the Bar/Bat Mitzvah service specifically for non-Jews, with permission to photocopy and distribute.
+Ask the rabbi of the synagogue has a booklet with explanations.
+Jeffrey Salkin's bestseller, Putting God on the Guest List, contains an explanation of the Bar/Bat Mitzvah service specifically for people who aren't Jewish, with permission to photocopy and distribute.

 - Some synagogues allow families to create a supplement that includes creative English readings, the Torah portion, and explanations.
 You might also consider asking friends to serve as greeters at the door if the synagogue does not have this custom already, to hand out the prayerbook and supplement, kippah and tallit where necessary, and to point out where they are in the service.